 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Assessing what can be achieved with diet therapy is important because it is part of lifestyle changes you can make to try and reduce your risk, says vascular surgeon Daniel Clair, MD.
+“Assessing what you can achieve with diet therapy is important because this is part of the types of lifestyle changes you can make to reduce your risk,” says registered dietitian Julia Zumpano.

 Total dietary recommendations: